SystemsApproach/private5g/software/smallcell.rst

    uses the `Google SAS portal
    <https://cloud.google.com/spectrum-access-system/docs/overview>`__,
    which the small cell can be configured to query periodically.
-To do so, visit the ``Settings > SAS``.
+To do so, visit the ``Settings > SAS`` page.
 Acquiring the credentials needed to access the SAS requires you go through a certification process, but as a practical matter, it may be possible to test an isolated/low-power femto cell indoors before completing that process.
 Consult with your local network administrator.

 6. **Configure Radio Parameters.** Visit the ``Settings > NR Cell Configuration`` page (shown in the figure) to set parameters that control the radio.
-It is usually sufficient to use the default settings when getting started.
+It should be sufficient to use the default settings when getting started.

 7. **Configure the PLMN.** Visit the ``Settings > 5GC`` page to set